CaseyThiessen/LLaVa-Attention-Heatmap/README.md

-# 🧠 Explainable AI Toolkit for Multimodal Models
+# Explainable AI Toolkit for LLaVa

 ## Overview
 This project presents an **Explainable AI (XAI) toolkit** designed to address the **black-box problem** in multimodal language models.